-- Press the or button repeatedly until the Settings menu appears in the display. - Press the button to switch to the submenu selection. - ▶ Press the + or button to select the Inst. cluster submenu. - Press the button button to select the Lan- guage function.
+- Press the press the press the press the press the press the press of the settings menu appears in the display. - Press the button to switch to the submenu selection. - ▶ Press the + or - button to select the Inst. cluster submenu. - Press the button to select the Language function.

-► Press the + or - button to set the language for all messages.
+Press the + or - button to set the language for all messages.